Carver County, MN

 -

 - Use your network.
-Reach out to former coworkers, including younger ones.
-Ask friends if they know of opportunities.
+Reach out to former coworkers and ask friends about job openings.
 Stay active in professional groups and community organizations.
-Many jobs are never posted, so networking is very important.
+Networking is important because many jobs are never posted.

 - Build your online network.
 If you don’t have a LinkedIn profile, create one.
 Need help?
-Watch an online tutorial or set up a time with a CareerForce specialist for support.
+Watch a tutorial online or meet with a CareerForce specialist.

 - Update your resume.
-A functional resume may work best.
-This format highlights your skills and accomplishments instead of focusing only on dates.
-Remember, many employers use software to scan resumes first.
-Be sure to include the skills listed in the job posting.
+A functional resume may work best because it highlights your skills and accomplishments.
+Many employers use software to scan resumes, so include the skills listed in the job posting.

 - Show recent achievements.
-In your cover letter and interviews, talk about your latest successes and how they helped your past employer.
-Highlight any recent training or certifications you’ve completed.
+In your cover letter and interviews, talk about recent successes and how they helped past employers.
+Include any training or certifications you’ve completed.

 -